rajprins/mule-cpu-affinity/README.md

 Important: CPUs will always have groups of cores that share a cache where thread communication and migration is cheaper.
 You should ask your infrastructure team to verify what cores shared this cache, so you can avoid unnecessary context switches.

-Caveat: Verify with your infrastructure team the existence of other resource allocation policies that can interfere with your CPU affinity configuration.
+Caveat: MacOS does not offer out-of-the-box CPU affinity features as a result of the XNU kernel design.

 ### On Linux